ivywangh/bais_9400/index.md

 <br />
 <br /> <i>My Story</i>
 <br /> Nice to see you here!
 My name is Ivy Wang.
 This is my first year in the MSBA program at UI.
-<br /> I got my Bachlor degree in Business Analytics from Tippie college of Business.
+<br /> I got my Bachlor degree in Business Analytics from Tippie college of Business in May 2022.
 <br /> I am good at programming with Python and R, also good with Tablesu visualizations.
 <br />
 <br /> <i>My Resume</i>